testdouble/test_data/README.md

 If some tests rely on data loaded by `TestData.load` and you're writing a test that depends on that data _not being there_, you probably want to call [TestData.truncate](#testdatatruncate).
-But if that doesn't work for your needs, you can also use this  method to rewind to the save point just _before_ the test data was loaded with `TestData.rollback(:before_data_load)`.
+But if that doesn't work for your needs and you _really_ need to rewind to a point before the data was loaded, you can call `TestData.rollback(:before_data_load)`.

 (Calling `TestData.rollback` when no `:before_data_load` save point is active is a no-op.)

-**⚠️ Warning: ⚠️** Repeatedly rolling back to `:before_data_load` can get expensive!
+**⚠️ Warning:** Repeatedly loading and rolling back to `:before_data_load` is expensive!
 If your test suite calls `TestData.rollback(:before_data_load)` multiple times, it's likely you're re-loading your (possibly large) SQL file of test data more times than is necessary.
-Consider using [TestData.truncate](#testdatatruncate) to achieve a clean slate instead;
-otherwise, it might be faster to partition your test suite so that all the tests that rely on this test data are run as a group (as opposed to in a fully random or arbitrary order).
-This may be accomplished by configuring your test runner or else by running separate test commands—one for each source of test data.
+Consider using [TestData.truncate](#testdatatruncate) to achieve a clean slate instead.
+Failing that, it might be faster to partition your test suite so that similar tests are run as a group (as opposed to in a fully random or arbitrary order) to avoid unnecessary rollbacks and reloads.
+This partitioning could be accomplished by either configuring your test runner or by simply running separate test commands for each group of tests.

 #### Rolling back to after test data was truncated

-If some of your tests call [TestData.truncate](#testdatatruncate) to clear out your test data, then you may want to run `TestData.rollback(:after_data_truncate))` to rewind your test database's state to when those tables were first loaded.
-This may allow for writing multiple tests that depend on the absence of test data without repeatedly truncating all affected tables.
+If some of your tests call [TestData.truncate](#testdatatruncate) to clear out your test data after it's been loaded, then you will likely want to run `TestData.rollback(:after_data_truncate)` after each such test.
+This will rewind your test database's state to when those tables were first truncated—effectively re-cleaning the slate so the next test's database won't be polluted.

 (Calling `TestData.rollback` when no `:after_data_truncate` save point is active is a no-op.)

+_[Keeping this transaction state in your head can be tricky, so the gem does its best to guess what a test needs based on context.
+For example, if your tests are run in a random order, you won't know whether or not the next test will depend on data loaded by `test_data`, so you couldn't know which savepoint to rollback to.
+As a result, if the next test's setup calls `TestData.load`, `test_data` will actually roll the transaction state all the way back to the `:after_data_load` savepoint.]_

 ### TestData.truncate